Summary

 - Use a full step to close the distance and land a knee up the middle.
 Since knees require close range to be utilized, a full step will cover that range and get you closer to your target.
 If you are moving straight forward using a full step, be sure to utilize your hands to protect yourself, or by throwing a few offensive strikes on the way towards your opponent.

 - Use footwork to play with closing the distance.
 Playing with different ways of moving to the inside with the knee will help you to cut the distance quickly, leaving you a bit more protected during the process.
-You’ve likely seen variations of “flying” knees in Muay Thai, and they are fun to play and experiment with.
+You’ve likely seen variations of “flying” knees in Muay Thai, and they are fun to play with and experiment with.

 Try a variety of knees, like a full-step knee (take a full step with your back leg and then knee with your lead knee), a jump knee (back knee comes up, then jumps into the lead knee), a pop knee (both feet leave the ground at the same time and your back knee is utilized for the strike), or even a switch-step knee (switch your feet simultaneously, then throw the knee from your back knee).